MEMS FIRE FAQ

 FIRE stands for Facilitating Inclusive Research Experiences.
 We aim to encourage research experiences among students from demographic groups that are traditionally underrepresented in engineering fields.

 The program will last for 10 weeks in the summer.
-It will start in mid-May and end in mid-July (see program homepage for details on this year’s specific dates).
+It will start in late May and end in early August (see program homepage for details on this year’s specific dates).

-Acceptance decisions will be made by or before mid-March 2024.
+Acceptance decisions will be made by or before mid-March.

-We anticipate offering a $5500 stipend for all participants, plus extra assistance for housing and travel to and from Pittsburgh, if needed.
+We offer a competitive stipend for all participants, plus extra assistance for housing and travel to and from Pittsburgh, if needed.
+Please see the homepage for the exact stipend amount offered for this year.